Recoskie/core/README.md

 -----------------------------------------------------------------------------------------------
 Except:

-(1) DREX, but DREX never even shipped to any systems so there is no software that used DREX.
+DREX, but DREX never even shipped to any systems so there is no software that used DREX.

-(2) XOP, AMD invented XOP which is almost the same as Intel's AVX2, but lacks far behind AVX2.
-I Might add XOP in the near future.

 This disassembler can take apart Microsoft binary programs, and Linux binaries.
 -----------------------------------------------------------------------------------------------